hoel-bagard/opencv-stubs/README.md

 [![License](https://img.shields.io/pypi/l/opencv-stubs?style=flat)](https://opensource.org/licenses/MIT)
 ![Linting](https://github.com/hoel-bagard/opencv-stubs/actions/workflows/pre-commit.yaml/badge.svg)

 Unofficial python stubs for the opencv-python package.

-A stub file with all the cv2 function can be found on the [Microsoft stubs repo](https://github.com/microsoft/python-type-stubs/tree/main/cv2).\
+This package includes all the functions, classes and constants (please open an issue if you find a missing one).\
-The stubs from this package are different in the sense that they include better (although wrong) typing.
-OpenCV handles more types than defined in this package (and has much more functions than defined in this package).
-If you would like a function / type to be added, feel free to open a PR.
+For some functions, OpenCV may handle more types than defined in this package.
+If you would like a type/function to be added or modified, please open an issue or a PR.
+There may also be a few errors as some types have been added progrmmatically.
+Please open an issue if you see one.
+The typing is still a work in progress, if you want a function/method to be added first you can open an issue.

 The stubs include the docstrings as they are otherwise not available in the IDE (as far as I know).

-These stubs are a temporary help until official ones are made (see [this issue](https://github.com/opencv/opencv/issues/14590#issuecomment-1493255962)).
+These stubs are a temporary help until official ones are made (see [this issue](https://github.com/opencv/opencv/issues/14590)).

 ## Installation